415212048/open-source-image-repos/README.md

 ## Getting Help
 - Submit an [issue](https://github.com/HuaweiCloudDeveloper/open-source-image-repos/issues)
-- Contact Huawei Cloud Marketplace product suppor
+- Contact Huawei Cloud Marketplace product support

 ## How to Contribute
 - Fork this repository and submit a merge request